Protection of entanglement for a two-qutrit V-type open system on the basis of system-reservoir bound states: Two-qutrit entanglement protection

-Figs. 3(a), 3(b), 3(c) and 3(d) show the protection process of the entanglement in terms of the parameters $\gamma_{0}$ and $\theta$ in the absence and presence of additional qutrits.
+For better viewing of the dependencies of the negativity on the two parameters $\gamma_{0}$ and $\theta$, we plot Figs. 3(a), 3(b), 3(c) and 3(d) to show the protection process of the entanglement in terms of the parameters $\gamma_{0}$ (in units of $\omega_{0}$) and $\theta$ in the absence and presence of additional qutrits.
+It is obvious that the maximum amount of entanglement is occurred when $\gamma_{0}=0$, which is relevant to the situation that the system does not interact with their environment and therefore the initial entanglement does not decay.
 All of these observations returns to the fact that the existence of system-reservoir bound state with higher degree of boundedness ensures the better protection of entanglement from dissipative noises.